 At Hebrew Rehabilitation Center, our expressive therapy staff helps to bring out the best in our long-term chronic care patients.
 Staff considers each patient’s unique background and creates meaningful ways for them to engage with one another and the world around them.

 Dance is a big part of expressive therapy at HRC.
 Whitney DiGeronimo, MA, R-DMT, a registered dance/movement therapist with the American Dance Therapy Association, recently introduced a new movement-support group called Dance for Parkinson’s.

 When asked why do you attend Dance for Parkinson’s at HRC?
-Bill, a resident of HRC and member of the group, responds, “It keeps the bones and muscles working.
+Bill, an HRC patient and member of the group, responds, “It keeps the bones and muscles working.
 Things I never used before, now I am using them.
 They’re not getting stagnant.”

 Whitney shares her enthusiasm about the program by saying, “Dance for Parkinson’s at HRC is off to an exciting start!”
-It is inspiring to see the residents moving and singing together, connecting with one another, and eager to learn new material.
+It is inspiring to see members of our community moving and singing together, connecting with one another, and eager to learn new material.
 I am always looking forward to see what each new session will bring.”